Friends and Foes: Conditional Occurrence Rates of Exoplanet Companions and their Impact on Radial Velocity Follow-up Surveys: Conclusions

 The \textit{SysSim} code with the functionality for simulating catalogs with systems conditioned on a given planet is publicly available at \url{https://github.com/ExoJulia/SysSimExClusters}, along with full, pre-generated \Kepler{}--like catalogs as described in \citetalias{2020AJ....160..276H}.
 It can be used to perform analyses more specific to a given planet than the results presented in this paper, for example as applied to individual planet candidates discovered from the \TESS{} primary and extended missions.

 \acknowledgments

 We thank the entire \Kepler{} team for years of work leading to a successful mission and data products critical to this study.
 We acknowledge many valuable contributions with members of the \Kepler{} Science Team's working groups on multiple body systems, transit timing variations, and completeness working groups.
+We thank an anonymous referee for useful suggestions for improving the analysis and manuscript.
 We thank Keir Ashby, Danley Hsu, and Robert Morehead for contributions to the broader SysSim project.

 M.Y.H. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference number PGSD3 - 516712 - 2018.
 E.B.F. and D.R. acknowledge support from the Exoplanet Research Program grant \# NNX15AE21G.
 This work was supported by a grant from the Simons Foundation/SFARI (675601, E.B.F.).
+E.B.F. acknowledges the support of the Ambrose Monell Foundation and the Institute for Advanced Study.
 M.Y.H. and E.B.F. acknowledge support from the Penn State Eberly College of Science and Department of Astronomy \& Astrophysics, the Center for Exoplanets and Habitable Worlds, and the Center for Astrostatistics.
 E.B.F. acknowledges support and collaborative scholarly discussions during residency at the Research Group on Big Data and Planets at the Israel Institute for Advanced Studies.
 The citations in this paper have made use of NASA's Astrophysics Data System Bibliographic Services.
 This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.
 This work made use of the stellar catalog from \citet{2019AJ....158..109H} and thus indirectly the gaia-kepler.fun crossmatch database created by Megan Bedell.
 We acknowledge the Institute for Computational and Data Sciences (\url{http://icds.psu.edu/}) at The Pennsylvania State University, including the CyberLAMP cluster supported by NSF grant MRI-1626251, for providing advanced computing resources and services that have contributed to the research results reported in this paper.

 \software{ExoplanetsSysSim \citep{eric_ford_2018_1205172}, SysSimData \citep{eric_ford_2019_3255313}, Numpy \citep{2011CSE....13b..22V}, Matplotlib \citep{2007CSE.....9...90H} }